 Nevertheless, the Ryzen 9 7950X3D is incredibly fast and it tops almost any game benchmark.

-Here it is against various processors:
+Here it is compared to different processors:

 Note that it is only marginally faster than the cheaper i9-13900K and that the upcoming Ryzen 7 7800X3D might be the faster CPU when it releases in April of 2023.